OOHNA Course offerings

-One-day workshops provide an 8 hour condensed overview of larger certification courses, including training in the skill of performing tests.
+One-day workshops provide a condensed overview of larger certification courses, including training in the skill of performing tests.
 These are practical and informative for both the beginner looking for an introduction, or the seasoned professional looking to refresh their knowledge and skills.
 Workshops are offered in Ancaster, Ontario twice a year, or on a private basis at your facility anytime throughout the year.
 A Certificate of Attendance is issued upon completion.
-A light breakfast, full lunch, refreshment breaks, materials, and parking are included.
-Cost is $335 per workshop.
+Refreshment breaks, materials, and parking are included.
+Cost is $335 + HST per workshop.
 Private workshop pricing starts at $1,500.

-Become a Certified Occupational Hearing Conservationist (COHC), by attending a CAOHC-approved, 20-hour (3 day) course, and passing the written and practical exams given upon completion.
-To learn more or register:
+Become a Certified Occupational Hearing Conservationist (COHC), by attending a CAOHC-approved, 20-hour (2.5 day) course, and passing the written and practical exams given upon completion.

 CRSP Exam Prep Course